WGBH-MLA/AAPB2/app/views/override/help/contribute.md

 If possible, all files should be written to the chosen media using the [BagIt specification](http://blogs.loc.gov/digitalpreservation/2012/01/from-there-to-here-from-here-to-there-digital-content-is-everywhere/).
 While this method is preferred, we can accept files written to the USB3 drive(s) in a single directory when received directly from the donor.

-#### b. to WGBH
+#### b. to GBH

-WGBH can provide a USB3 drive(s) to the donor.
+GBH can provide a USB3 drive(s) to the donor.
 The donor would then place files into a single directory.

 ### 6. Intellectual Unit List

 Upon delivery of media files, the donor or vendor will need to provide a complete list of filenames.
 We call this the "Intellectual Unit List."
 Please provide this list via email when you ship the files.

 The list of file names should be in CSV format, semicolon delimited and must have at least one unique Key (index) field.
 The content of the list depends on the chosen media.

 *For delivery on Hard drive:* A list of filenames and the name of the hard drive.
 If you are not using the BagIt specification, please also include the md5 checksums (if available).